rsdey/AI/README.md

 # AI ASSIGNMENT 1

-This is a simple reflex baseed agent which works on the percepts read from the bc.txt file
+This is a simple reflex baseed agent which works on the percepts read from the bc.txt file and prints the actions taken by the cleaner in the ac.txt file.

 MAIN FILE : VACCUM_CLEANER.py